Lumiwealth/lumibot/docsrc/backtesting.yahoo.rst

     from lumibot.strategies import Strategy

-    # A simple strategy that buys SPY on the first day
+    # A simple strategy that buys AAPL on the first day
     class MyStrategy(Strategy):
         def on_trading_iteration(self):
             if self.first_iteration: